Christ-Mind-Teachings/cmi-acol/_dialog/day01.md

 Jesus be accepted?
 Why cannot the truth be accepted?
 Why cannot everyone hold their distinct beliefs as long as they are beliefs in the truth?

-1.2 Beliefs are not what is being spoken of here.
-Acceptance is.
+1.2 Beliefs are not what is being spoken of here. *Acceptance is*.
 Acceptance is not belief, it is not prayer.
 I care not in what form of the truth you believe, nor to what god you believe you send your prayers; although if you do not believe in your Self above a form of truth, and if you continue to send your prayers to a god who is other than you, you will not cross the threshold.

 1.3 We are here on the top of the mountain together, beginning our work together.
-I am no longer your teacher, but there is a reason that you are here with me.
-You have been listening to my words, and these words are what have brought you here, not to a place but to an ascended state.
+I am no longer your teacher, but there is a reason that you are here with *me*.
+You have been listening to *my* words, and these words are what have brought you here, not to a place but to an ascended state.
 Without your acceptance of who I am, you will not fully accept who you are.
 Without your willingness to achieve this acceptance, you will not